 commands in favour of the 10 byte variants (e.g. MODE SEMSE(10)).

 - -t, --transport=TN

-numbers and their associated abbreviations is to give an invalid
+transport protocols numbers and their associated abbreviations is to give an

-transport protocol number such as '-t x'; another way is '-e -l'.
+invalid transport protocol name such as '-t x'; another way is '-e -l'.

 - -M, --vendor=VN

 Specifies the vendor (i.e. manufacturer) where VN is either a number (0

 or more) or an abbreviation (e.g. "sea" for Seagate disk vendor specific).